apireno/graph_rag/README.md

 ## Additional Notes

-- **Microsoft/graphrag Repository:** This repository appears to be loosely based on the Microsoft/graphrag repository.
+- **Microsoft/graphrag Repository:** The notebook is loosely based on a larger repository microsoft/graphrag.
+The microsoft/graphrag repository provides a more comprehensive, modular graph-based RAG system.
+This notebook focuses specifically on the knowledge graph construction aspect.